OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_1.md

 nmea-dist/build/libs/NMEA-multiplexer-basic-1.0-all.jar
 pi $
 ```
-Make sure `librxtx-java` is installed:
+Make sure `librxtx-java` is installed on the Raspberry Pi:
 ```
 pi $ sudo apt-get install librxtx-java
 ```

-Let's move to the newly created directory:
+Let's move to the newly created directory (_**you**_ gave that name when executing the `to.prod.sh` script:
 ```
 pi $ cd nmea-dist
 ```

+> _**Note**_: Due to a bug (or so) in `librxtx-java`, the Serial port the GPS is plugged in is
+> named `/de/ttyAMC0`, but it needs to be linked to `/dev/ttyS80`, which is the port that will be used,
+> see in the config file named `nmea.mux.gps.yaml`:
+> ```yaml
+> channels:
+> - type: serial
+>   port: /dev/ttyS80
+>   baudrate: 4800
+> ```
+> To link this port, use the command `sudo ln -s /dev/ttyACM0 /dev/ttyS80` before trying to read the port.
+> This is to be done again every time the Raspberry pi starts.
+It can also be done automatically, as explained below.

-Then, modify the file `/etc/rc.local` (make sure you're super-user), to start the required pieces at boot.
+Then, if you want the multiplexer to start when the Raspberry Pi boots, you can modify the file `/etc/rc.local` (make sure you're super-user), to start the required pieces at boot.
 Add the following lines, at the end
 of the file, _before_ the `exit` statement:
 ```
 # Link the Serial Port